Today we are chatting about Great Dane Ear Cropping! Are there any benefits to cropping Great Dane ears? When is ear cropping done on puppies?

 The veterinarian will schedule an appointment for suture removal (usually by 14 days, often sooner).
 Your puppy may need to wear a ‘cone of shame’ if he/she is particularly fussy about the sutures (which may become itchy as they heal!).

 Once the sutures have been removed, you will need to keep the ears clean and dry and maintain a schedule to change bandages and posts.
+Depending on the bandages you choose, you can expect to change them every 2-7 days on average.

 Cropping requires months of diligent after-care, especially if you chose a longer show crop!